Oliver Mills

 Employment

-Oliver is regularly instructed, by both claimants and respondents, to appear in the Employment Tribunal, in cases involving discrimination, unfair dismissal and other statutory claims.
-His recent experience in the Employment Tribunal includes:
+Oliver is regularly instructed, by both claimants and respondents, to appear in the Employment Tribunal, in complex cases involving claims of discrimination, whistleblowing, unfair dismissal and equal pay.

-Oliver acts for individuals, local and central government, and a range of other public authorities (including regulators) in all aspects of public law, both led and unled.
+Oliver advises and acts for individuals, non-governmental organisations, and local and central government in all aspects of public law, both led and unled.

 Recent experience includes: